lethang7794/devops-book/chap-08.md

 [^22]: A HSM is a physical devices that include a number of hardware and software features to safeguard your secrets and prevent tampering.
 [^23]: Data is rarely, if ever, deleted.
 [^24]: Especially as compared to live, active systems, which are usually more closely monitored.
+[^25]: In _man-in-the-middle (MITM) attacks_, a malicious actor may try to intercept your messages, read them, modify them, and impersonate either party in the exchange.
+[^26]: A nonce is a number that is incremented for every message.
+[^27]: The signature is the proof that you own the corresponding private key.
+[^28]: A malicious actor has no way to get a root CA to sign a certificate for a domain they don’t own, and they can’t modify even one bit in the real certificate without invalidating the signatures.